 Another thing that may spook some people when they backpack through Cartagena are the aggressive tactics used by unofficial vendors selling things on the street.
 They may be touting low budget souvenirs, they may be pushing drugs or even prostitutes; knowing how to deal with this sort of issue can be the difference between a stress-free and a stressful trip.

-While tourists are increasingly choosing Colombia as their backpacking destination, crime is gradually declining – but it remains an issue.
+Tourism to this coastal city continues to rise, regardless of any government warnings or issues that may be facing Colombia at the moment.
+And while tourists and backpackers are increasingly choosing Colombia as their backpacking destination, crime is gradually declining – but it remains an issue.

 The illegal drug trade still affects the country although this is felt less keenly in Cartagena than in other municipalities and regions of the country.